‘Corrupted’: College Board Ditches Pro-Mask Prez, Taps Wrestling Coach Instead

 In a copy of an email to the board obtained by Inside Higher Ed, MacLennan pleaded with board members to reconsider their decision, citing an open letter from medical professionals encouraging the measure, while flagging “increasing COVID-19 positive cases within our college community” driven by the Delta variant.

-Banducci and McKenzie, along with Barnes—the same trio who opposed the mask mandate—supported Sebaaly’s appointment.
+Banducci, McKenzie, and Barnes—the same trio who opposed the mask mandate—supported Sebaaly’s appointment.

 According to an online biography describing his credentials, Sebaaly has a doctorate in educational leadership and spent five years as head wrestling coach at Northwest Kansas Technical College.
 The qualifications listed on the school’s website don’t detail his leadership experience outside of sports.